Attention A T users. To access the menus on this page please perform the following steps.

 Learn About Living with MS

-Visit our Veteran stories and YouTube webpages to learn about MS from Veterans living with MS. Sign up to receive our quarterly Veteran e-letter and get MS information delivered to your inbox.
+Visit our Veteran stories and YouTube webpages to learn about MS from Veterans living with the disease.
+Sign up to receive our quarterly Veteran e-letter and get MS information delivered to your inbox.

 Organize MS Awareness at Your Local VA Facility

-Contact the public affairs office at your local VA facility to see what can be done to raise MS awareness at your VA facility.
+Contact the public affairs office at your local VA facility to see what can be done to raise MS awareness at your VA.
+Connect with VA MS providers to see if they would like to get involved.

-• Create a public announcement via overhead board announcements, newsletters, facility website, Facebook page, and/or email blast.
+- Create an announcement via overhead board announcement screens, newsletters, VA facility website, VA Facebook page, and/or email blast.

-• Post an MS Awareness flyer in approved, visible areas in your facility, such as elevators and waiting rooms.
+- Post an MS Awareness flyer in approved, visible areas in your VA facility, such as elevators and waiting rooms.

 Listen to one of MSCoE's podcasts for Veterans, which are released on the 2nd Monday of each month.
 Each podcast discusses important issues related to the health and quality of life for Veterans with MS.